-Nancy Beck Young, Ph.D., Associate Professor of History; nyoung@mckendree.edu; (618) 537-6914; Carnegie Hall 105
+Brenda Boudreau, Ph.D., Associate Professor of English; Chair LLC Division; bboudreau@mckendree.edu; (618) 537-6971; Carnegie Hall 210

 The Ethnic Studies minor complements McKendree's more traditional liberal arts majors as well as its professional courses of study.
 This minor benefits students in professional programs seeking knowledge to enhance a selected career path just as much as students in traditional liberal arts contemplating graduate study in their fields.
 Students from all majors would thrive with an Ethnic Studies minor.
 Individuals who complete this program will gain comparative insight into how scholars from different disciplines-including history, religion, sociology, literature, writing, communication, and psychology-pose and answer questions about race and ethnicity.